 South Boston Yoga is one of the biggest studios in town, and before you whine “but it’s in Southie!”, know that it’s directly across from the Broadway T stop.
 You’ll find classes nearly every hour of the day ranging from aerial yoga to Pilates to foam rolling.
 Yes, foam rolling.
 For 60 minutes.
 It’s a real pain, but your hamstrings will thank you later.

-Beacon Hill Yoga is one of the newest spots around, but judging by instructors, class variety, and its neighborhood feel alone—the studio is here to stay.
+Beacon Hill Yoga is a neighborhood favorite, and judging by the instructors, class variety, and its welcoming vibe—the studio is here to stay.
 With classes ranging from All-Levels Vinyasa and Release Bootcamp to Pilates Fusion and Barre, there’s something for everyone.
 You can also check out its sister fitness studio, REPS, around the corner when you’re craving a workout with a little more intensity.